-Anders Richtnér is associate professor and CEO of Stockholm School of Economics Executive Education.
+Anders Richtnér is affiliated researcher at House of Innovation.
 He conducts his research at the Center for Innovation and Operations Management and at the Center for Sports and Business.
 He deeply cares about teaching and consistently work to imagine, design, test, and implement pioneering approaches to education.
 During 2014-2015 he was a visiting research scholar at Babson College and from September 2015 he holds a position as Social Innovation Fellow at Babson College.

 Anders was from early 2010 part of the founding team and chairman of the board at Inmotion Intelligence a start-up company developing training machines for functional testing and training.
 Anders left the company in late 2013 when the company was acquired by external investors.
 He has been named one of Sweden’s 33 "super-talents" by the Swedish newspaper Svenska Dagbladet.

 He is a leading inspirational lecturer within the field of innovation and business renewal.
 Recently he conducted a study on excellence in teaching, that has received attention and been published.
 He currently works as a strategic facilitator for companies and schools across the globe helping them develop courses and training programs, but also on issues around innovation and business development.